Gammon (insult)

-Gammon is a pejorative popularised in British political culture since around 2012.
-The term refers in particular to the colour of a person's flushed face when expressing their strong opinions, as compared to the type of pork of the same name.
+Gammon is a pejorative term popularised in British political culture since the 2010s.
+The term refers to the colour of a white person's flushed face, which purportedly resembles the type of pork of the same name.
 It is characterised in this context by the Oxford English Dictionary as occurring "in various parasynthetic adjectives referring to particularly reddish or florid complexions".
+By 2018, the term had become popularised in British political discourse to describe right-wingers and Brexiters.